Royal Warwickshire Regiment: Post war years

-Between 1945 and 1947, the 1st Battalion was deployed to India, then Korea between 1953 and 1954, Cyprus between 1955 and 1959, and then was based in Aden from 1959 to 1960; in 1961 it was deployed in Hong Kong, and it was then in Germany from 1962 to 1965.
+The 1st Battalion was deployed to India between 1945 and 1947, and then to Korea between 1953 and 1954 during the Korean War.
+It served in Cyprus between 1955 and 1959, and then was based in Aden from 1959 to 1960.
+In 1961 it was deployed in Hong Kong, and it was then in Germany from 1962 to 1965.
 Meanwhile, the 2nd Battalion was in Palestine from 1945 to 1948.

 In 1958, the depot in Warwick was closed and the regiment was reduced to a single regular battalion, sharing a depot in Strensall with the three other regiments of the Midland Brigade (renamed the Forester Brigade in 1958).
 In November 1962, it was announced that the Forester Brigade was to be broken up and the Royal Warwickshire Regiment was promptly transferred to the Fusilier Brigade.

 In February 1963, it was announced that the Queen had approved of the regiment becoming fusiliers and adopting the title of Royal Warwickshire Fusiliers from 1 May 1963.
 As a fusilier regiment, the Royal Warwicks were entitled to wear a coloured feather hackle in the headdress.
 The colours chosen by the regiment were royal blue over orange (described as "old gold with a touch of Dutch pink").
 The colours were those of the Royal House of Nassau, recalling the regiment's Dutch origins.

 On 23 April 1968, the four regiments of the Fusilier Brigade were amalgamated to become a large regiment as the Royal Regiment of Fusiliers.